vuestorefront/vue-storefront/packages/core/docs/commercetools/store-setup.md

   />
 </center>

-### Shipping methods configuration
+### Configuring `Shipping methods` tab

 To add a shipping method, open the `Settings > Project settings` menu and select the `Shipping methods` tab.
-First, select if the price will be fixed (one per currency) or tiered (depending on cart value, classification, or score).
+First, select if the price will be fixed or tiered.
+Then, enter specific methods for each zone and currency.

 For more details, see the [Shipping methods](https://docs.commercetools.com/merchant-center/project-settings#shipping-methods) page in commercetools documentation.

-Then, enter specific methods for each zone and currency:

 <center>
   <img